TheDevloper2023/41.ai/README.md

 # Any PRs or Forks are welcome.

 > If you are going to use the backend for your site, please credit this repo.
->
-> I won't merge anything that adds CSS to the frontend.